-Standard advanced control elements studied in this paper.
+Standard advanced control elements studied in this paper

 Control element Main use Inputs Outputs E1.
 Cascade control Figs. 9 and 10 Linearization and local disturbance rejection Outer master controller: • CV {1s} -CV Inner controller: • CV {2s} -CV 2 Outer master controller: • CV {2s} Inner controller: • MV E2.
-Ratio control Fig. 11 Feedforward or decoupling without model (assumes that scaling property holds) R (desired ratio) DV or MV1 • $MV = R \cdot DV$, or • $MV_2 = R \cdot MV_1$ E3.
+Ratio control Fig. 11 Feedforward or decoupling without model (assumes that scaling property holds) R (desired ratio) DV or MV1 MV = R · DV, or MV2 = R · MV1 E3.
 VPC on extra dynamic input Fig. 12 Use extra dynamic input MV_1 to improve dynamic response (because MV_2 alone is not acceptable).
-MV_1 setpoint is unconstrained (mid-range) and controlled all the time • MV 15 - MV 1 • MV 2 E4.
+MV_1 setpoint is unconstrained (mid-range) and controlled all the time • MV {1s} - MV 1 • MV 2 E4.
 Selector Figs. 17, 18 and 19 CV-CV switching: Many CVs (CV 1 , CV 2 ,) controlled by one MV MV1 MV2, (generated by separate controllers for CV1, CV2,) • MV = max/min (MV 1 , MV 2 ,) E5.
 Split-range control Figs. 21 and 23 MV-MV switching: One CV controlled by sequence of MVs (using only one controller) • CV s -CV • MV 1 • MV 2 , E6.
 Separate controllers with different setpoints Fig. 22 MV-MV switching: One CV controlled by sequence of MVs (using individual controllers with different setpoints) • CV {s1} - CV • CV {s2} - CV • MV 1 • MV 2 E7.
 VPC on main steady-state input Fig. 24 MV-MV switching: One CV controlled by main MV_1 with use of extra MV_2 to avoid saturation of MV_1 .
 MV_1 setpoint is close to constraint and only controlled when needed • MV {1s} - MV 1 • MV 2 E9.
-Two degrees-of-freedom feedback controller Fig. A.41 Treat setpoint (CV_s) and measurement (CV) differently in controller C • CV s • CV • MV E11.
+Two degrees-of-freedom feedback controller Fig. A.41 Treat setpoint (CV s) and measurement (CV) differently in controller C • CV s • CV • MV E11.
 Feedforward control Fig. A.42 Reduce effect of disturbance (using model from DV and MV to CV) • DV • MV E12.
-Decoupling element Fig. 26 Reduce interactions (using model from MV_1 and MV_2 to CV) • MV 1 • MV 2 • MV 2 • MV 1 E14.
-Calculation block based on transformed input Fig. 27 Static nonlinear feedforward, decoupling and linearization based on nonlinear model from MV, DV and w to CVv Transformed input = feedback trim (v) DV (d) Extra meas. (w) • MV (u)
+Decoupling element Fig. 26 Reduce interactions (using model from \mbox{MV}1 and \mbox{MV}2 to CV) • MV 1 • MV 2 • MV 2 • MV 1 E14.
+Calculation block based on transformed input Fig. 27 Static nonlinear feedforward, decoupling and linearization based on nonlinear model from MV, DV and w to CVv Transformed input = feedback trim (v) DV (d) Extra mass (w) • MV (u)

-approaches, for example, the optimal control and state space theory of the 1960s (LQG control), which is now implemented using MPC.
+What is the reason for this?
+Why has the academic control community, since it appeared as an academic discipline around 1950, largely neglected the control approaches being used in practice, in particular in the process industries?
+The main reason has probably been the belief that the control approaches used in industry were simplified and outdated and would soon be replaced by more modern and general approaches, for example, the optimal control and state space theory of the 1960s (LQG control), which is now implemented using MPC.
 The second reason is that the industrial control approaches seem adhoc because they are not presented within a systematic framework.
 Also, many of the ARC problems are challenging theoretically, for example, decomposition and decentralized control (including the pairing problem) and the behavior of switched systems (which may display limit cycles and even chaotic behavior).
 The third reason, as pointed out by Foss (1973) in his famous paper with the title "Critique of Chemical Process Control Theory", is that the academic community has largely neglected the structural issues, that is, the decisions on what to control (outputs, CVs) and how to decompose the system into singlevariable decentralized controllers by pairing inputs (MVs) and outputs (CVs).
 Foss (1973) writes: